Board of Trustees

 Trustee Rizzo welcomes feedback, comments and suggestions by email

-Thea Selby was elected to the Board of Trustees in 2014, and elected by her peers as Board Vice President in 2015.
-Trustee Selby is eager to work with the board to continue City College’s accreditation, to increase enrollment, and to move City College forward in the 75th year of its existence towards a sustainable, equitable, and accessible educational institution.
+Thea Selby was elected to the Board of Trustees in 2014.
+Trustee Selby served as Board Vice President in both 2015 and 2016, and Board President in 2017.
+Trustee Selby is eager to work with the board to continue City College’s accreditation, to increase enrollment, and to move City College forward towards a sustainable, equitable, and accessible educational institution.

 When Thea and her family moved to the Lower Haight 1999, she became concerned with safety issues with her neighborhood and co-founded the Lower Haight Merchant + Neighbor Association to fight for a safe and inclusive neighborhood.
 To activate the neighborhood and to help the merchants, she developed quarterly ArtWalks, spearheaded a block-long mural with over 30 muralists, and helped raise $50,000 to create a 10’ bronze Silly Pink Bunny in the 440-unit development 55 Laguna.